Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 The Private Well Program provides administrative oversight of the statewide private well program.
 This includes rule development and interpretation, working cooperatively with local county

 governments to administer the private well program at a local level, working with well contractors regarding minimum and appropriate standards for well services, and

 providing guidance to private well owners and other citizens.

 The goals of the Iowa DNR Private Well Program are to:

 Private Well Tracking System or PWTS.
-This allows the counties to issue state private well construction permits, as well as record and track well water testing reports, well renovation reports and well plugging reports.
+This system electronically records well permit information as well as record and track well water testing reports, well renovation reports and well plugging reports.

-Operator Certification Section to help Certified Well Contractors with their certification questions and testing, and helps training providers determine if a training event will qualify for continuing education units (CEUs) or "contact hours" for well contractor certification.
+Operator Certification Section to help Certified Well Contractors with their certification questions and testing, and helps training providers determine if a training event will qualify for continuing education units (CEUs) or "contact hours" for Iowa's well contractors.